liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 By creating your own Views, you can customize your mobile app's look and feel and functionality.
 You can create them from scratch or use an existing View as a foundation.
-Views include a View class for implementing Screenlet behavior and an XIB file for specifying the UI.
+Views include a View class for implementing Screenlet behavior, a Screenlet class for notifying listeners and invoking Interactors, and an XIB file for specifying the UI.
 The three Liferay Screens View types support different levels of customization and parent View inheritance.
 Here's what each View type offers: